sztanyoo/container-monitoring/README.md

 Usage
 -----

-Clone the repo, then start the application using `docker-compose`
+Clone the repo first.
+If you need slack notifications, then set `services.grafana.environment.slack_url` in `docker-compose.yml`.
+Then start the application using `docker-compose`
 ```
 $ docker-compose -f docker-compose.yml up
 ```